Veselé, Czech Republic: Etymology

 The name literally means 'merry', 'cheerful' in Czech.
 It was derived from the original German name Freudenberg, meaning 'merry hill'.

 Geography

 Veselé is located about 11 km east of Děčín and 27 km northeast of Ústí nad Labem.
 It lies in the hilly landscape of the Central Bohemian Uplands.
-The highest point is the Veselka hill at 460 m above sea level.
+The highest point is the hill Veselka at 460 m above sea level.
 The village is situated along the Bystrá Stream.

 History

 The first written mention of Veselé is from 1381.

 Transport

 Veselé is located on the railway lines Děčín–Varnsdorf and Děčín–Rumburk.

 Sights

-Among the protected cultural monuments are a statue of St. Anthony of Padua from 1712 and a half-timbered farmstead, built in the first half of the 19th century.
+Among the protected cultural monuments in the municipality are a statue of Saint Anthony of Padua from 1712 and a half-timbered farmstead, built in the first half of the 19th century.